Division 7A Loan Deed

 the close relationship between the company and you.

-Rather than money changing hands often you record the movement of money by a ‘journal entry’.
+Rather than money changing hands, you often record the movement of money in a ‘journal entry’.
 That is fine.
 However, ‘journal entries’ are not ‘consideration’.
 The Loan Agreement does not operate.
 It is not valid.
 (This is the case for any loan.
 Including a Loan to a Company or a Loan to a Child.
 The Family Court, Bankruptcy Court, and the ATO exploit this ‘weakness’ in the Courts.)

 Instead, deeds do not require consideration: